ErinB97/ThermalConduction2D/README.md

 -- 	Heatmap can show each property specified by user/pre-determined (done)

---  Sub-plot of start and end condition
+--  Sub-plot of start and end condition (future)

---  Make use of animation to show change of heat spread/properties with time?
+--  Make use of animation to show change of heat spread/properties with time? (not doing)